vizui/designpatterns/docs/content/patterns/components/popovers.md

 Users need to be able to access additional related information or functionality without a change in context.

 #### Description
-Popovers are a cross between a dialog and a tooltip.
-Popovers are smaller contextual dialogs that are generally triggered by a click.
-They may or may not provide additional interactive controls.
+- Popovers are a cross between a dialog and a tooltip
+- Popovers are smaller contextual dialogs that are generally triggered by a click

-#### Basic functionality
+- They may or may not provide additional interactive controls
-Popovers display information or functionality related to a particular item or control.
-When the item or control is clicked, the popover is displayed.
-Popovers can be dismissed via a close icon, clicking the control that opened it, or by clicking anywhere outside of the popover.
-The amount of content in a popover should be relatively short, but they can be scrollable if necessary.
+- Popovers display information or functionality related to a particular item or control
+- Popovers can be dismissed via a close icon, clicking the control that opened it, or by clicking anywhere outside of the popover
+- The amount of content in a popover should be relatively short, but they can be scrollable if necessary
+- Popovers should be positioned based on the screen space available,

 Use a popover instead of a tooltip or dialog when:
 - You want a contextual relationship that a dialog can't provide